Vondran Legal® - Copyright Law Essentials - Public Domain and other resources to find copyright-free content for your Videos!

-- Owner of copyright has failed to follow copyright rules
+- The owner of the copyright has failed to follow copyright rules

-- A law in 1964 required all works published prior to that year to renew their copyright during the 28th year post publication.
-Due to lack of vigilance by many copyright owners thousands of copyrights had entered the public domain due to lack of renewal.
+- A law in 1964 required all works published prior to that year to renew their copyright during the 28th year post-publication.
+Due to a lack of vigilance by many copyright owners, thousands of copyrights had entered the public domain due to a lack of renewal.
 Today this law does not exist so a renewal during the 28th year is unnecessary.

 - “Dedication” in which a copyright owner purposefully adds works to the public domain

 - Authors have the ability to not copyright their works and in turn dedicate their works to the public domain.
-This leads to a work being free to use by anyone in anyway they see fit.
+This leads to work being free to use by anyone in any way they see fit.

-- Frequently content creators will try to dedicate works although they are not the copyright owner.
+- Frequently content creators will try to dedicate works although they are not copyright owners.
 This is not allowed since only the copyright owner has the ability to dedicate a work to the public.

 - The type of work of not protected under copyright law

-- This is the broadest of the four addition categories.
+- This is the broadest of the four additional categories.